 Want to learn more about residency licensure?
 Download our free Residency Licensure Guide!
 Get the scoop on eligibility requirements, benefits of a residency pathway and step-by-step instructions to get your residency license.

-• Get unlimited access to Praxis test prep materials through Study.com.
+Get unlimited access to Praxis test prep materials through our partnership with Study.com!

 Residency licensure could be a great option if you: